 1893 – 1905

-In 1893, George W. Ford created the Sherwin-Williams emblem, which over time has become an iconic graphic sign.
+In 1893, George W. Ford created the Sherwin-Williams emblem, which has since become an iconic graphic sign.
 The first version was in black and white.
-The artist depicted a globe with a degree grid, a large jar tilted downward at an angle of about 45 degrees, and a stream of white paint flowing down the planet.
+The artist depicted a globe with a degree grid, a large jar tilted at about 45 degrees, and a stream of white paint flowing down the planet.
 Drops and splashes have been detailed.

 1905 – 1910

 In 1905, the design was simplified.
-The artists changed the look of the paint to show its viscosity and added a shadow on the right side.
-In addition, they made the Earth lighter and filled it with a coloring matter of almost half.
-The can was shrunk, and the label was now labeled with the abbreviation “SW” for the name Sherwin-Williams.
+The artists changed the paint’s appearance to show its viscosity and added a shadow on the right side.
+In addition, they made the Earth lighter and filled it with a coloring matter to the tune of almost half.
+The can was shrunk, and the label now read “SW” for Sherwin-Williams.

 1910 – 1919